Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Evaluation

-\textbf{Analysis Accuracy.} As shown in Table~\ref{tab:property-check-result}, \toolname successfully identified 47 property violations and reports 7 false-positive (FP) cases and 3 false-negative (FN) cases for the ten libraries.
-We found that the primary reason for the FP and FN cases is the spurious points-to targets from the WALA framework.
-Additionally, unsoundness can also occur for few cases during Javascript library analysis.
-As our manual investigation found, the reasons for the FP and FN cases are the following: \setlist{nolistsep} \begin{itemize}[noitemsep] \item Semantics of complex string operations (e.g., \texttt{subString} or \texttt{concate}) cannot be precisely modeled by WALA--which leads our analysis to be unable to keep track of the precise values held by some string variables. \item Semantics of functions for executing dynamically generated code (e.g., \textit{eval()}) are not currently modeled. \item Some Javascript libraries use complex frameworks such as \textit{Node.js}~\cite{nodejs}, which causes WALA to result in broken and imprecise callgraph that leads to both false positives and false negatives.
+~ \toolname successfully identifies 47 property violations (Table~\ref{tab:property-check-result}) and reports 7 false-positive (FP) cases and 3 false-negative (FN) cases in \datasetUnknown, and 6 FN cases (Table~\ref{tab:eval-ground-truth}) in \datasetKnown.
+Our assessment finds the primary reason for the FP and FN cases is the spurious points-to targets from the WALA framework.
+Additionally, unsoundness can also occur for a few cases during Javascript library analysis.
+We summarize the reasons for the FP and FN cases in the following: \setlist{nolistsep} \begin{itemize}[leftmargin=*] \item Semantics of complex string operations (e.g., \texttt{subString} or \texttt{concate}) cannot be precisely modeled by WALA--which leads our analysis to be unable to keep track of the precise values held by some string variables. \item Semantics of functions for executing dynamically generated code (e.g., Javascript's $\mathtt{eval}$) are not currently modeled as we do not reason dynamic code in this work. \item For reflected calls where a reference to a target method is computed at runtime (e.g., Java’s $\mathtt{invoke}$), our static analysis may not accurately resolve the target method, which can result in FNs. \item Javascript libraries with dynamic features (e.g., dynamic module loading) may cause WALA to generate a broken and imprecise callgraph that leads to FPs and FNs.

 \end{itemize}